aiplanethub/5-week-deep-learning-bootcamp/week-2/1062-Working of Neural Network.md

 ### Another intuitive Explanation of Neural Networks

 <iframe width="100%" height="315" src="https://youtube.com/embed/ER2It2mIagI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Explanation of Neural Networks (Optional)

 * If you like understanding things through Mathematics, this is for you!

 <iframe width="100%" height="315" src="https://youtube.com/embed/aircAruvnKk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### **Working of a Neural Network**

-In the next set of slides, we will be discussing about the working on Neural Networks that includes 3 main steps:
+In the next section, we will be discussing about the working on Neural Networks that includes 3 main steps:

 1. Forward Propagation
 2. Gradient Descent
 3. Backward Propagation

-**What are they?** These are the three important pillars of the **** neural network working and we will learn more about its prominence in next few slides.
+**What are they?** These are the three important pillars of the neural network working and we will learn more about its prominence in next few slides.

 **Why Forward Propagation in NN?**